From Stroke Detection to Cancer Screening: AI Tools Advancing Imaging Efficiency

 That innovative solution is considered to be a success from a research perspective, and it could be a very useful tool in radiology practice, Dr. Bizzo says.
 However, it is a drop in a large bucket, and there are several hurdles to implementing such a tool into clinical practice.

-"That work represents one single finding of a radiologist.
-Each one of those models, each one of those products, is just doing one task.
-But when I look at a head CT, there are hundreds of findings that I have to look at to make a diagnosis," he explains.
-"There are about 4,000 findings that would need to be addressed by these narrow AI models to do the work of a radiologist.
-Although there are thousands of such devices, many are doing the same task, looking for brain bleeds, for stroke, for lung nodules.
-There are only 42 unique use cases that are being covered by the existing AI products in the market for radiology."
+"Detecting an acute infarct represents one single finding in a radiologist's interpretation process.
+Each one of those narrow AI tools typically just does one task.
+But when a radiologist is reading a head CT, for example, there are hundreds of potential findings they must assess at to complete their interpretation," he explains.
+"There are thousands of findings that would need to be addressed by these narrow AI models to do the work of a radiologist across different imaging modalities and organ systems.
+Although there are thousands of such devices, many are doing the same task, such as looking for brain bleeds and lung nodules.
+There are only a few dozen unique use cases that are being covered by the existing AI products in the market for radiology."

 Clearly, there's an enormous gap between what radiologists need and what narrow AI tools are offering today.
 Furthermore, there are many challenges to implementing AI tools into clinical workflow, such as:

-- Addressing technical challenges in connecting these tools, which are often standalone solutions with their own interfaces and technical requirements, with clinical systems
+- Addressing technical challenges in connecting these tools with clinical systems and their maintenance, which are often standalone solutions with their own interfaces and technical requirements

-- Assessing cost and contracting with many individual vendors that provide individual solutions
+- Assessing cost and contracting with individual vendors that provide individual solutions

-- Conducting internal validation to ensure that AI tools perform well in clinical practice and continue to do so over time
+- Conducting internal validation and monitoring to ensure that AI tools perform well with your local data and workflows and continue to do so over time

-Dr. Bizzo and colleagues reviewed some of the above challenges in a recent article in Data Science, describing Mass General Brigham's AI Governance Committee, established to address challenges and implement solutions.
-The group is led by the radiology department with representation of other groups across the enterprise, including legal, ethics, and other clinical departments based on use cases.
+Dr. Bizzo and colleagues reviewed some of the above challenges in a recent article in Data Science, describing Mass General Brigham's AI Imaging Governance Committee, established to address challenges and implement solutions.
+The group is led by the radiology department with representation of other groups across the enterprise, including other clinical departments based on use cases.

 Healthcare AI Challenge